Abbushaik/Simon-Game/README.md

 I added sounds to the game upon button pressing and gameover sound when the player loses the game.
 All the sound files are available in the sounds folder.

+You can access this link to play the game online: https://msalman81.github.io/Simon-Game/

 Here is a sneakpeak from the game!
 ![sample](https://github.com/Abbushaik/Simon-Game/assets/92208635/e24a3062-8abe-4b58-89be-ae0d24853844)